rossberg/camp/README.txt

   sub-folder.
 It can be further divided into artist, album, and track view.

 The library is organised around hierarchical folders.
-You add folders from disk and Kamp indexes them for its database.
+You add folders from disk and Camp indexes them for its database.

 * To add a folder to the database, either drag it onto the browser, or select it manually the old-fashioned way using the ADD button at the bottom.
 A folder added this way is called a *root*.
 You can add as many roots as you want, as long as none is a super- or sub-folder of another.

-* Once added, Kamp will happily scan the new root and all its sub-folders for audio files and playlists.
+* Once added, Camp will happily scan the new root and all its sub-folders for audio files and playlists.
 A scan in progress is indicated by the big yellow indicator light at the upper left corner of the Library pane.

-* Kamp does a quick rescan when started next time, to detect changes.
+* Camp does a quick rescan when started next time, to detect changes.
 You can also force that manually by clicking the scanning indicator.

 When done, you can use the Browser to explore the folder structure and the